Da-Colon/codetrain/README.md

 ## Installation

 Clone or download the repository to your local machine.
 Install node modules with "npm install" in client and server folders.
 Run a development environment with the follow scripts:

--Client folder: "npm run start"
+- Client folder: "npm run start"
--Server folder: "npm run dev"
+- Server folder: "npm run dev"

--Create/reset database with schema and seed data: "npm run db:reset"
+- Create/reset database with schema and seed data: "npm run db:reset"

 ## Tests